Drop the Apple Sleeping Beauty and Pick Up CBD

 There's a documented relationship between stress/anxiety and sleep quality.

-Reducing anxiety and even OCD (repetitive thoughts) are crucial for good sleep.
+Reducing anxiety and even OCD (repetitive thoughts) is crucial for good sleep.

 CBD has shown pretty impressive research on that front.

-It appears to use the HTP pathway in the brain which is directly tied to reducing anxiety.
+It appears to use the HTP (serotonin) and GABA pathways in the brain which is directly tied to reducing anxiety.

-Speaking of which, CBD has even shown strong abilities to address anxiety caused from specific sources of stress.
+Speaking of which, CBD has even shown strong abilities to address anxiety caused by specific sources of stress.

 We all know the feeling.

-- The next morning, you have a big meeting where you're presenting information.
+- The next morning, you have a big meeting where you're presenting the information.

 - Or an important volleyball or tennis game.